hzhucn/OCNet/README.md

 All of our implementation is based on pytorch, PGCNet can achieve competitive performance on various benchmarks such as Cityscapes and ADE20K without any bells and whistles.

-The current performance on the Cityscapes test set of the OCNet trained with only the fine-labeled set,
+The current performance on the Cityscapes test set of OCNet trained with only the fine-labeled set,

 Method | Conference | Backbone | mIoU(\%)